-The midfielder believes it was crucial to prevent the Gunners from opening up an 11-point gap between the two clubs, and now feels his team is well placed to challenge.
+The 24-year-old believes it was crucial to prevent the Gunners opening up an 11-point gap between the two clubs, and now feels his team are well placed to challenge

 It leaves United in fifth place after 11 games going into the international break, and Cleverley is delighted with the progress being made under Moyes.

-United will now continue its campaign with a trip to Cardiff on Nov.
-24.
+United will now continue their campaign with a trip to Cardiff on November 24.